fkr4eng/stafo/data/V0/formalized_statements_v0.md

     - full source code: 'Den Nenner der Übertragungsfunktion bezeichnet man auch als \emph{charakteristisches Polynom}'
     - formalized setting:
         - 'G' is an instance of 'Übertragungsfunktion'
-        - 'N' is instance of 'Polynom'
+        - 'N' is an instance of 'Polynom'
         - 'G' hat Nenner 'N'
     - formalized assertion:
         - There is an equation: